Frequently asked questions

 When does construction start?

-It’s still very early days for the project – if everything went right with our studies, approvals and business case, the earliest construction could start is around the mid 2020s, although that is an ambitious timeframe for what is potentially such a big project.
+It’s still very early days for the project – if everything goes well with our studies, approvals and business case, the earliest construction could start is around the mid 2020s, although that is an ambitious timeframe for what is potentially such a big project.

 How long would construction take?